 Under this rule, a young Elon Musk — who came on H-1B, adjusted his status, and built SpaceX and Tesla — might never have stayed in America.
 The head of DOGE wouldn't exist without the process this memo kills.

 50% of defense STEM workers are foreign-born.
-China just launched the K Visa with $700K signing bonuses and no cap.
-We're pushing talent out — Beijing is pulling them in.
-This rule does Xi Jinping's recruiting for him.
+China just launched the K Visa — $700K signing bonuses, no cap.
+We hand them their walking papers; Beijing hands them a contract.
+This memo is Xi's best recruiter, and it works for free.

 Immigrants are 25% of all U.S. physicians.
 In rural counties — MAGA country — it's 40% or higher.
 Some rural hospitals are 100% immigrant doctors.
 The new $100K H-1B fee makes it impossible for small-town hospitals to recruit replacements.
 25% of rural hospitals have already paused physician recruitment because the costs are now unaffordable.
 Your county hospital can't compete with Beijing's signing bonuses.

-USCIS already has 11.6 million pending cases.
-This routes 500K more per year through slower foreign bureaucracy.
+USCIS is already buried under 11.6 million pending cases.
+This memo dumps 500K more a year into slower foreign bureaucracy.
 India's consulate wait?
 600 days.
-More bureaucrats, more delays, more taxpayer money wasted.
+Your tax dollars, hard at work going nowhere.

 Servicemembers' spouses who are legal immigrants must leave the country.
 272,000 U.S. citizen spouses and 910,000 U.S. citizen children face separation.
 This isn't "supporting the troops."